alephdata/aleph/README.md

 #### Generating metafolders

 Metafolder is a format developed for aleph, and thus there's a lack of applications creating them.
-One notable exception is [krauler](https://github.com/pudo/krauler) a simplistic web crawler which comes pre-installed with the default ``aleph`` docker container.
-It is usually configured using a YAML file and can be used to easily grab all of a web site, or (for example) all PDF files from a specific domain.

-The Python [metafolder API](https://github.com/pudo/metafolder) is also very easy to use in more specific scripts.
+The Python [metafolder API](https://github.com/pudo/metafolder) is easy to use in more specific scripts.
 It can be used in scrapers and data cleaning scripts.

 ### Loading data from SQL databases